 - Students grade 9 and above can send and receive emails outside of the district.

-To protect students from email that is classified as spam or contains viruses, the district uses Barracuda Email Protection.
+To protect students from email that is classified as spam or contains viruses, the district uses multiple layers of protection.
 On average, 75 percent of all emails that are received from external sources are spam or contain viruses.
 These are quarantined before making it to student email inboxes.